 bcdedit.exe bcdedit /set default bootstatuspolicy ignoreallfailures

 What Is It and How Did I Get It?

 The popular source of .eking ransomware are abandonware and freeware (including cracked software).
 Such software can be distributed both via peering networks and sites.
-Usually, you are offered to install a lot of potentially unwanted programs (PUPs) in the process of such apps installation.
+Usually, you are offered to install many potentially unwanted programs (PUPs) in the process of such apps installation.
 But that’s also a perfect carrier for any ransomware, including .eking.

-In spite of old and cracked programs, .eking ransomware also uses keygens as a carrier.
+Despite old and cracked programs, .eking ransomware also uses keygens as a carrier.
 Keygens are software that generates a license key for different programs (depends on which program this keygen is supposed to “activate”).
-A lot of keygens are out of whack, but still available to download, and the ransomware is usually injected in such keygens.
+Many keygens are out of whack but still available to download, and the ransomware is usually injected into such keygens.

-The files and programs downloaded via peering networks (also known as torrent-trackers) can carry a lot of danger.
-It’s hard to detect any changes implemented in the file before you download it, hence, it’s very easy to inject any malware, including .eking ransomware.
+The files and programs downloaded via peering networks (also known as torrent-trackers) can carry many dangers.
+It’s hard to detect any changes implemented in the file before you download it.
+Hence, it’s straightforward to inject any malware, including .eking ransomware.
 And the same hard task is to detect a user who distributes contaminated files through a peering network.
-So, be very careful with seedings, and always check your downloading with anti-malware program.
+So, be very careful with seedings, and always check your downloading with an anti-malware program.

-Windows updates can set to default a lot of system files, which were changed by .eking ransomware.
+Windows updates can set to default many system files, which were changed by .eking ransomware.
 To avoid possible wipeout, ransomware modifies hosts file, adding Microsoft update server in it.
-Hence, after this operation your Windows loses an ability to get an update.
+Hence, after this operation, your Windows loses the ability to get an update.

 .eking ransomware is a infection that encrypts your data and presents a frustrating ransomware notice.
 Below is the screenshot depicting the ransomware note: